gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 7, 5, 6, 2, 3, 4, 1, 0
 ```

-`OrderTopologically` method works on directed acyclic graphs only.
+`OrderTopologically` method can only work on directed acyclic graphs.
-If a graph is cyclic, then `CircularDependencyException` is raised.
+`CircularDependencyException` is raised when the graph is cyclic.

 ### Stable Topological Sorting of a Graph